GesangPJ/matauang/Readme.md

 # MATAUANG

-Node Package to format integer or string of number to Currency Format (NOT CURRENCY CONVERSION!)
+Node Package to format integer or string of number to a String of Currency (NOT CURRENCY CONVERSION!)

 Node Pakcage untuk mengubah format integer atau string angka ke mata uang (BUKAN KONVERSI MATA UANG!)